Naren Ray: Death

 Sufi, along with his siblings and joint family, had moved to Bangur Avenue in 1972.
 He married Mamata Ray in March 1974.
 His only son, Nirmalya, was born in 1977.
 In 1990 he moved to his brother's house down the lane.
 He was plagued by asthma and was hospitalised repeatedly for breathing troubles.
-On the morning of Saturday, 26 July 2003 he suffered a massive heart attack and expired.
+On the morning of Saturday, 26 July 2003, he suffered a massive heart attack and expired.
 True to his ideological beliefs, he had led an austere life.
 He dressed only in khaddarer panjabi and dhoti and worked and slept on the same mattress.
-His friends Shantipriyo Bandopadhyay and Amal Roy described him as a kind, humble and philanthropic person, a true gentleman.
+His friends Shantipriyo Bandopadhyay and Amal Roy described him as a kind, humble, and philanthropic person, a true gentleman.
 The fact was reinforced by the information that he had donated his body and his eyes for research.
 He is survived by his wife and son.

 Legacy

 He was never commercially successful in spite of his many publications.
 Similarly, he received very little recognition or media attention before his death, preferring a low profile.
 Posthumously he has been favourably reviewed by his surviving peers as well as the media and is widely considered a formidable figure of cartoon and caricature in Bengali.
 Sufi regretted the decreasing amount of exposure that cartoons have on Bengali media, and stated that there wasn't enough work in Bengali for a cartoonist to survive.
-On the other hand, he has applauded for his positive influence in other publications in Delhi and Mumbai.
+On the other hand, he has been applauded for his positive influence in other publications in Delhi and Mumbai.
 He repeatedly stressed the serious message behind a cartoon and the ease with which it can be conveyed.
 He opined that not anyone could become a cartoonist and that those who do must have insight on many subjects.
-During his last days, he expressed the desire of being able to make an animation film, although at the same time confessing that such an exercise was an impossible venture for him.
+During his last days, he expressed the desire to make an animated film, although at the same time confessing that such an exercise was an impossible venture for him.